 2015, 7/10

-Pageant Material isn’t a whole lot different from Musgrave’s debut, with the same combination of strait-laced country music and provocative lyrics.
+Pageant Material isn’t much different from Musgrave’s debut, with the same combination of strait-laced country music and provocative lyrics.
 If anything it’s even more traditional musically – Musgraves recorded it in the historic RCA Studio A in Nashville.
 She re-uses the same production and co-writing team, with singer-songwriters like Luke Laird and Shane McAnally contributing.

 The lack of novelty means that the record stands or falls on the strength of the songs.
 It’s the more introspective material that succeeds – the upbeat songs like ‘Family Is Family’ and ‘Biscuits’ are routine musically and are only interesting for Musgrave’s wordplay and charm.
 On the other hand, slower fare like ‘Die Fun’, ‘Miserable’ and ‘Late To The Party’ give her a way forward, more personal songs that stand up to repeated listening.